Alek3498/SmarTAP/README.md

     4.2- Tunnel port

-5- Traffic is tunneled into a L2GRE tunnel
+5- Traffic tunneled into a L2GRE tunnel

 6- CLI with custom commands

 7- Optional GUI.

-8- User Guide
+8- Run on CentOS